the-interlace/data-sharing-agreements/README.md

 * For organizations that have more good proposals than they can fund: this can help match them with future support.
 * For organizations trying to transform a sector with a new call: this can help them make their outreach and review complementary to other ongoing grant processes and solicitations.

 This repository captures the range of agreements used for data sharing between funders, or between funders and researchers helping analyse and visualize proposals and outcomes.
+There is also a related [onboarding procedure](https://docs.google.com/document/d/1Xiponc02Mb4ImMA3ktJdHuESAHWHdbgt9U4Uz7LTkpg/edit) for organizations learning how to share data with eachother.

 # Data Sharing Agreement Index